 Ingredients & Substitutions

-For the base
+For the vegan orange cake

 - Sugar: plain sugar works great.
 Unrefined cane sugar works well too.
 If you use coconut sugar, then you need to multiply our sugar amount by 1.25 as coconut sugar is less sweet than regular sugar.